Jordan

 Day 11 - Farewell Jordan

 After breakfast, transfer to the Queen Alia Airport for your onward flight.
-As you leave Jordan behind, you’ll carry with you not just souvenirs, but stories, friendships, and a kaleidoscope of memories that will stay with you forever.
-We hope to see you again on one of our other adventures soon!
+As you leave Jordan behind, you’ll carry with you more than souvenirs - this journey is about stories, friendships, and a kaleidoscope of memories that will stay with you forever.

 Meals included : Breakfast